Low-risk Human Research Ethics Subcommittee

 What is the low-risk ethics application process?

-- Create your HREA, upload the project description/protocol and all supporting documents. (eg. Participant Information and Consent Form (PICF), surveys, recruitment advertisements, etc).
+- Create and complete your HREA - upload the project description/protocol and all supporting documents.

-- Download and save the zip folder and omni file to your computer for your reference.
+- Download and save the zip folder, including the omni file to your computer.

-- FMHS Subcommittee will review your application, and request clarification and/or changes if necessary, within 20 working days from of the application confirmation email, and will approve the application after they are satisfied with the clarification and/or changes made.
+- The subcommittee will review and may approve the application or request clarification and/or changes if necessary, within 20 working days of the confirmation email, and will approve the application after they are satisfied with the clarification and/or changes made.
+Note: Any changes that are made to the application, must be done within the relevant documents, eg. updated within the original HREA form on the NHMRC website, as well as the supporting documents.

-- Notification of approval will be sent via email from the FMHS Research and Ethics Administrator, with your approval letter attached.
+- Notification of approval will be sent to all listed Macquarie University research personnel with an attached approval letter attached.

-For more detailed information, download the FMHS low-risk ethics application process guide.
+For more detailed information, download the low-risk ethics application process guide [167KB,PDF]

 How long does the low-risk ethics process take and how will I be notified about the outcome?

-You are required to respond to the subcommittee within 6-weeks, to ensure any issues remain relevant.
-If you fail to respond within the 6-week deadline the application will not be approved, and you will have to resubmit your application.
+Investigators are required to respond to the subcommittee within six (6) weeks of the email notification to ensure any issues remain relevant.
+Failing to respond within this time frame will result in the application not being approved, and investigators will have to resubmit.

-If you believe you will have trouble meeting the deadline, please contact the FMHS Research and Ethics Administrator on +61 2 9850 4571 or by email firstname.lastname@example.org
+If you believe you will have trouble responding to the subcommittee within this time frame, please contact the FMHHS Research and Ethics Officer on +61 2 9850 4571 or via email firstname.lastname@example.org.

 What are the possible outcomes of my low-risk ethics application?